 Other Sun Screen you can try on a budget

-Some cheaper brands you can try are Neutrogena Ultra Sheer Body Mist Sunscreen (with Helioplex) and Coppertone.
+Some cheaper brands you can try are Neutrogena Ultra Sheer Body Mist Sunscreen (with Helioplex – amazon link) and Coppertone(amazon link).
 Both brands didn’t cause any negative reaction when applied on my body.
 So I didn’t mind these two as long as they were the fragrance free, hypoallergenic, and sensitive skin versions.

 The Neutrogena was marked as the “#1 Dermatologist recommended Suncare” and “weightless-clean feel.”
 I actually like the feel of Neutorgena on my skin.
 Yet again both sunscreen did cause some irritation when applied on my face.